RodrigoCastiel/pcom_project/readme.txt

 1. M-PAM to PCM (done)
 2. a.
 PCM to Manchester code (done)
    b.
-PCM to Differential Manchester code (todo: Fada)
+PCM to Differential Manchester code (done?)
 3. Manchester code to Waveform (modulator) (done)
 4. Waveform Demodulator to Manchester code (todo)
 5. a.
 Manchester to PCM (todo)